Onemind-Services-LLC/cloudmydc-docs/docs/container/Container Redeploy.md

 ---
-title: Container redeploy
+title: Container Redeploy
 slug: container-redeploy
 sidebar_position: 3
 ---

 import obj from './ContainerRedeploy.json'

-The majority of Docker-based solutions (including platform-managed [stacks](/docs/quickstart/software-stack-versions)) are continuously developed, delivering new product versions and fixes.
+The majority of Docker-based solutions (including platform-managed [stacks](/quickstart/software-stack-versions)) are continuously developed, delivering new product versions and fixes.
 Thus, it is recommended to regularly update your templates to their latest tags, i.e. releases.

 Such an operation is called **redeploy** and has the following specifics when managed on the platform:

 - the custom user data and sensitive system files are preserved during the update:

-  - content of the **[volumes](/docs/container/container-configuration/volumes)** (default and custom ones)
+  - content of the **[volumes](/container/container-configuration/volumes)** (default and custom ones)
-  - files listed in **[/etc/jelastic/redeploy.conf](/docs/container/container-redeploy#saving-custom-data-during-container-redeploy)** (specific configs of the stacks), which are required to ensure container operability
+  - files listed in **[/etc/jelastic/redeploy.conf](/container/container-redeploy#saving-custom-data-during-container-redeploy)** (specific configs of the stacks), which are required to ensure container operability
   - **AutoFS and NFS** related configurations (_/etc/autofs.jelastic, /etc/auto.master, /etc/exports_)
   - **firewall configurations** (_/etc/sysconfig/iptables-custom, /etc/sysconfig/iptables4-jelastic, /etc/sysconfig/iptables6-jelastic, /etc/iptables/rules.v4_)
   - **SSH access data** (_/root/.ssh/authorized_keys, /root/.ssh/authorized_keys2, /root/.ssh/id_rsa_)

-- all the previously specified custom [configurations](/docs/container/container-configuration/configuration-tools) (like run commands, links, variables, etc.) won’t be affected
+- all the previously specified custom [configurations](/container/container-configuration/configuration-tools) (like run commands, links, variables, etc.) won’t be affected
-- if operating with [multiple](/docs/application-setting/scaling-and-clustering/horizontal-scaling) (horizontally scaled) instances, the update can be performed on containers one by one, i.e. implicitly with no downtime
+- if operating with [multiple](/application-setting/scaling-and-clustering/horizontal-scaling) (horizontally scaled) instances, the update can be performed on containers one by one, i.e. implicitly with no downtime

 In such a way, you are able to update your Docker-based container to a new tag (version) without affecting the application inside.
-With the platform, container redeployment can be performed in just a few clicks via the [dashboard UI](/docs/container/container-redeploy#update-container-via-dashboard) or easily automated [via API](/docs/container/container-redeploy#update-container-via-platform-apicscli).
+With the platform, container redeployment can be performed in just a few clicks via the [dashboard UI](/container/container-redeploy#update-container-via-dashboard) or easily automated [via API](/container/container-redeploy#update-container-via-platform-apicscli).

 :::danger Note

 When working with the MySQL, MariaDB, or Percona databases, [downgrading](https://dev.mysql.com/doc/refman/8.0/en/downgrading.html) (i.e. redeploying to the lower version) is not supported.
-In case the operation is necessary, we recommend [creating a backup](/docs/database/database-hosting/manual-database-backups) and restoring a database after redeploy (or in a separate container altogether).
+In case the operation is necessary, we recommend [creating a backup](/database/database-hosting/manual-database-backups) and restoring a database after redeploy (or in a separate container altogether).

 :::

-To learn about [saving or backing up custom data](/docs/container/container-redeploy#saving-custom-data-during-container-redeploy) during redeploy, refer to the appropriate section below.
+To learn about [saving or backing up custom data](/container/container-redeploy#saving-custom-data-during-container-redeploy) during redeploy, refer to the appropriate section below.

 ## Update Container via Dashboard